The title is true. First I have to explain the two (2) most important perceptual positions in which we experience the world.

 The best way to relive pleasant experiences is in the 1st position.
 The best way to experience “Now” is in 1st position as long as there isn’t physical pain or ongoing stress (meds put you into the observer position).

-The best way to relive unpleasant experiences is in the (3rd) observer position at least 15 feet away from yourself, eye level with others, and just feeling your observer feelings.
-If you are feeling the unpleasant feelings that you experienced then, you need to move further back or imagine pulling a plexiglass screen between you the observer and the younger you in order to get neutral observer feelings.
+The best way to relive unpleasant experiences is in the (3rd) observer position at least 15 feet (3 meters) away from yourself, eye level with others, and just feeling your observer feelings.
+If you are feeling the unpleasant feelings that you experienced then, you need to move even further back or imagine pulling a plexiglass screen between you the observer and the younger you in order to get neutral observer feelings.

 One client told me that they see themselves on their big screen TV experiencing their unpleasant memories and stated, “it like an actor that looks like the younger me going through the traumatic events.”